 The Visual Arts faculty is exceptional for their instructional expertise, as well as for their accomplishments outside the classroom as professional artists.
 While this is required for college professors in the arts, it is an unusual asset at the K-12 level that sets our Visual Arts faculty at SMA apart.

 Andrew Beckham, HS art teacher and Visual Arts Department Chair, has his photography represented in museum collections nationally, including the Denver Art Museum, Phoenix Art Museum, Portland Art Museum, and MacArthur Foundation, among others.
 A Fulbright Fellow and author, Mr. Beckham 's work has been published by Princeton Architectural Press and GFT Books.
 In Denver, his work is represented by Goodwin Fine Art.

-Jamie Sniegowski, HS art teacher, is a ceramic artist and sculptor.
+Jamie Hatch Sniegowski, HS art teacher, is a ceramic artist and sculptor.
 In past years she ran her own gallery space in the Santa Fe Arts District in Denver.
-She is active in her studio and has created a line of Aspen-themed dinnerware, bowls and mugs, which can be sen at her Etsy site.
-Ms. Sniegowski has exhibited her work at art festivals regionally, including Evergreen Summerfest.
+She is active in her studio and owns Aspen Pottery, a small business that sells pottery on Etsy and locally at Willow-An Artisan Market in historic downtown Littleton.
+Jamie's current portfolio can be found on her website www.aspenpottery.com

 Kelly Mansfield, LS art teacher, is a sculptor and long time member of one of Denver’s oldest cooperative art spaces, Next Gallery.
 A co-founder of Camp of the Creative Arts, a summer arts program for children, Kelly is an arts advocate in and outside of the classroom.
 Ms. Mansfield’s work has been exhibited in group exhibitions nationally, and is in numerous private collections.